annacarolinacouto/annacarolinacouto/README.md

 - 💞️ I’m looking to collaborate on ...com tudo
 - 📫 How to reach me ...
 00001111111443SP@al.educacao.sp.gov.br
 - 😄 Pronouns: ...ela\dela
-- ⚡ Fun fact: ... quando eu era criaça aduraca assustar as pessoas
+- ⚡ Fun fact: ... quando eu era criaça adorava assustar as pessoas

 <!---
 annacarolinacouto/annacarolinacouto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.